sukckn/k8s-scr-mgr/README.md

 cd ~/pull-scr
 kubectl apply -f pull-scr.yaml
 ```
 > **Note:** The yaml file will load *pull-scr* into namespace *default*.
-If you would like to load it into a defferent namespace to adjust *pull-scr.yaml* accordingly.
+If you load it into a defferent namespace to adjust *pull-scr.yaml* accordingly.

 You also need to make sure the correct use rights are set for the namespace.
 Run file [ns-role](./data/yaml/ns-role.yaml) to set the correct user rights.
 ```
 cd ~/pull-scr
 kubectl apply -f ns-role.yaml
 ```
-> **Note:** The yaml file will set the user rights for namespace *scr* if you are using a different namespace you need to adjust the yaml file accordingly.
+> **Note:** The yaml file will set the user rights for *pull-scr* so the service can access the scr namespace correctly.
+If you don't use the default setting you need to adjust the file.<br>
+>* If you have loaded *pull-scr* into a different namespace you need to adjust the setting *namespace: default*<br>
+>* If you don't use namespace *scr* to load the scr containers you need to adjust setting *namespace: scr*

+#### Verify pull-scr service
-When both file have run successlully check in kubernetes that *pull-scr* ir running.
+When both file have run successlully check in kubernetes that *pull-scr* is running.

 ### Custom Step
 To call pull-scr from within SAS Viya you can use the SAS Studio custom step ```ID - Deploy SCR```.